 Wix does not grant you access to its source code.
 You’re restricted to the features provided to you, which could limit your creativity.

 We discussed earlier how WordPress can be used for an extremely broad range of websites.
 This vastness translates to virtually endless opportunities and potential.
 You have room to adapt the platform to make your site what you want.

-On the flip side, this broadness can also be an issue if you're looking for a quick and easy website solution.
-The sheer number of options you have with WordPress could lead to overwhelm and indecision.
+On the flip side, this broadness can also be an issue if you’re looking for a quick and easy website solution.
+The sheer number of options you have with WordPress can be overwhelming and cause indecision.

 At the end of the day, you may not need to use all of the features that WordPress offers.
 However, it can also be reassuring to know that the options are there if you do end up wanting them.
 The flexibility of WordPress makes it easier to expand your website and incorporate various bells and whistles as it grows.

 Every website needs a bit of personalization and customization.
 This can range from adding your own title and tagline to incorporating your own logo and brand colors.

 However, depending on what you plan to use your website for, you may want to take this a step further.
 One of the reasons so many people love and appreciate WordPress is that there are endless options for customizing sites built with this platform.
 If you want more than a standard template with limited design options, WordPress is probably right for you.